stevenrouk/practice/auto_sklearn/README.md

     - seaborn
     - matplotlib
 * You can install these through Jupyter Notebooks if needed (in a terminal, or in the notebook itself using `!pip install ...`), but a better option would probably be to create a custom Docker image using a Dockerfile.
+* A slightly modified Dockerfile has been provided in this repo (see the file `Dockerfile`) that installs the above libraries when the Docker image is built.
+This specific image is also available on Docker Hub [here](https://hub.docker.com/r/stevenrouk/autosklearn), or you can pull the image by running `docker pull stevenrouk/autosklearn`.